Scille/parsec-cloud/docs/rfcs/1002-workspace-archiving-and-deletion.md

 **Note 1:** A new archiving configuration completely overrides the previous one.
 That means that it's irrelevant whether the workspace was already archived or not, the minimum archiving period is checked against the `timestamp` provided by the new manifest.

 **Note 2:** This data model does not allow for planning a future archiving, only the deletion can be planned.
-TODO: check with Jérôme that it's ok.

 **Note 3:** There is no configuration variant to delete a workspace right away.
 However, if the minimum archiving period is configured to zero, it allows de facto for immediate deletion by using a `DeletionPlanned` configuration where the deletion date is set to the certificate timestamp.
 It is then possible for the user interface to transparently handle this case if necessary (e.g providing a `Delete immediately` button if the configuration allows it).